 Tokyo is one of the most visually stimulating and colorful cities in the world.
 In the spring, the cherry trees are in bloom and sections of the city are covered in pink petals.
 Shibuya (or Tokyo’s Times Square) is lit up in technicolor fluorescents both day and night.

-While many of Tokyo's attractions and restaurants seem to be geared toward adults, Japanese people are often overly accommodating to travelers with kids—in the appropriate setting.
+While much of the sightseeing (and dining) in Tokyo seems to be geared toward adults or older kids, Japanese people are often overly accommodating to travelers with young kids—in the appropriate setting.

 Tokyo also happens to be one of the most organized cities in the world.
 The metro system (though complicated) is extremely convenient and runs with near-military precision.